 Applicants should note the deadline for their MBA course scholarship

 The application will comprise of an essay of no more than 500 words explaining why the applicant would make good ambassador for the Brunel MBA.
-The candidate should describe how their academic study, professional experience and other activities merit the award.
+The candidate should describe how their academic study, professional experience and other activities merit the scholarship award.

 In addition, the personal statement provided with the MBA application will be used to evidence and identify a career trajectory and aspiration for senior management / leadership in their company or sector (e.g. Senior Manager, Director or Board-level position).